iObeya/observe-shim/README.md

 Goal:
 ----

-This shim provides an implementation of the algorithms described in the harmony proposal, and is intended to work on all ES5-compliant environments.
+This shim provides an implementation of the algorithms described in the harmony proposal, and is intended to work on all ES5-compliant browsers.

 Dependencies :